Our Head Start program provides comprehensive services to children and families including:

 5. Mental Health: Center For Family Services Head Start provides mental wellness activities in the classroom and works with families around their child’s mental health and behavior.

-6. Health: Family Advocates assist families in getting health services for their children as needed.
+6. Health: We assist families in getting health services for their children as needed.
 All children are required to have current vaccinations and physical and dental exams, as well as hearing and vision screenings.

 7. Nutrition: Children receive nutritious meals for breakfast, lunch, and snack.
 Families are encouraged to participate in menu development, and receive information on how to instill healthy nutrition habits at home.